 Total contributions (including transfers) into the Fund 2022/23during 2023/24 amounted to £88.7 million compared to £91.0 million for 2022/23.
-Contributions paid by employees are set by statute and during 2023/24 were in a range of 5.5% up to 12.5% dependent pensionable Employee on pav.
-18.8% contributions amounted to of total contribution income during the financial year.
-Transfers of pension contributions into the Fund from other pension funds amounted to 7.2% of total contributions.
+Contributions paid by employees are set by statute and during 2023/24 were in a range of 5.5% up to 12.5% pensionable dependent on pay.
+Employee contributions amounted 18.8% total to of during the financial year. contribution income Transfers of pension contributions into the Fund from other pension funds amounted to 7.2% of total contributions.